nathaliedupuy/ROIs_registration_with_SIFT/INSTALLATION_GUIDE.md

 When you install Visual Studio, make sure to include the module called
+	"Desktop development with C++"  (it is needed for building) Make sure to add the SDK, and restart your computer if you've made any changes.
+	If you do not see it, make sure you have a recent version of VS.
-	"Desktop development with C++"  (it is needed for building) If you missed it, no worries you can install it later: simply launch Visual Studio Installer, then click modify and select the module.
+If you missed it, no worries you can install it later:
+	simply launch Visual Studio Installer, then click modify and select the module.